JetBrains/kotlin-web-site/docs/topics/native/native-dynamic-libraries.md

 [//]: # (title: Kotlin/Native as a dynamic library – tutorial)

 You can create dynamic libraries to use Kotlin code from existing programs.
-It helps share your code with many platforms or languages, including JVM, Python, Android, and others.
+This enables code sharing across many platforms or languages, including JVM, Python, Android, and others.

 > For iOS and other Apple targets, we recommend generating a framework.
 See the [Kotlin/Native as an Apple framework](apple-framework.md) tutorial.